Debaleena Chattopadhyay, Ph.D.

 Meet my Team

-As a faculty in the Computer Science department at the University of Illinois Chicago, I work with a talented bunch of Ph.D. students.
-Read more about their work on my ResearchGate or Google Scholar.
+As a faculty member in the Computer Science department at the University of Illinois Chicago, I work with a talented bunch of Ph.D. students.
+Read more about their work on Google Scholar.

 More details about my research are in my full academic CV.